adityakonda/TALEND-with-Kafka-Spark/README.md

 # Generate the JSON objects
 json_objects = generate_n_json_objects(n, id_value)

-# Output the JSON objects
+# Output the JSON objects (for display purposes)
 print(json.dumps(json_objects, indent=2))

+# Notify the user that files have been created
+print(f"Generated JSON objects have been saved to 'output.json'.") print(f"CSV file has been saved to 'output.csv'.") print(f"The highest timestamp has been saved to 'highest_ts.txt'.")